 This is likely what comes to mind when you tell your mom or grandmother you are thinking about using cloth diapers.
 They are plain rectangular pieces of cloth, usually with an absorbent middle layer, that are fastened using clasps or diaper pins.

 They are less convenient, not as cute (Have you seen some of the cloth diaper prints out there?
 Adorable.), BUT, they are much more affordable.
+Most of the time, you would use a cover of some sort to keep everything contained.

-And since one size diapers don’t usually fit newborns well, they can be an economical option for the first few weeks.
+Since one size diapers don’t usually fit newborns well, they can be an economical option for the first few weeks.

 Hybrid Diapers (All in Twos)

 This type of cloth diapers features a waterproof outer shell that can be used with a variety of absorbency inserts – including disposable ones.
 This design makes them very flexible and ideal for most families.
-For example, you could use only disposables if the thought of washing poop grosses you out.
+For example, you could use only disposable inserts if the thought of washing poop grosses you out.
 Or, you could stick to cloth inserts at home, but use disposables when the grandparents watch the kids.

 How to Wash Cloth Diapers